Ofgem has urged businesses to inform its views on whether to take further action against distribution networks over connections.

 Connections and export agreements are one of the key challenges in scaling demand-side response.
 The process can be technically challenging, costly and time consuming.

-The regulator has already set out its intention to clawback revenue from distribution network operators (DNOs) for perceived connections service failures.
+The regulator has already set out proposals to clawback revenue from distribution network operators (DNOs) for perceived connections service failures.
+It is consulting on whether to do so.

 While that consultation has now closed, Louise van Rensburg, head of flexibility and whole systems coordination, said the regulator still seeks views and may take further action.